idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 Of special interest if you intend to work on external bilingual files and packages (SDL Trados, MemoQ, Wordfast, etc.): Read the General notes in the [External Projects](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats#external-projects) section, as well as the section dedicated on the related CAT tool.

 And that concludes part II.
 This should give you a good head start!

-## LIST OF CHANGES

-- 20180316 File creation
-- 20180621 Updated for CafeTran Espresso 2018 - Akua Update 10
-- 20181113 Updated for CafeTran Espresso 2019 - Forerunner

-## Feedback

-You can send me feedback via a [ProZ message](https://www.proz.com/?sp=mailsend&eid_s=2042360).
-Please start your subject with the name of the document: “CafeTran - Getting comfortable.